Zhenlisme/heliano/readme.md

   -dm DISTANCE_DOMAIN, --distance_domain DISTANCE_DOMAIN
                         The distance between HUH and Helicase domain, default is 2500.
   -pt {0,1}, --pair_helitron {0,1}
                         For Helitron, its 5' and 3' terminal signal pairs should come from the same autonomous helitorn or not.
-0: no, 1: yes. default no.
+0: no, 1: yes. default yes.
   -is1 {0,1}, --IS1 {0,1}
-                        Set the insertion site of autonomous Helitron as A and T. 0: no, 1: yes. default no.
+                        Set the insertion site of autonomous Helitron as A and T. 0: no, 1: yes. default yes.
   -is2 {0,1}, --IS2 {0,1}
-                        Set the insertion site of autonomous Helentron/Helitron2 as T and T. 0: no, 1: yes. default no.
+                        Set the insertion site of autonomous Helentron/Helitron2 as T and T. 0: no, 1: yes. default yes.
   -sim_tir {100,90,80}, --simtir {100,90,80}
                         Set the simarity between short inverted repeats(TIRs) of Helitron2/Helentron.
 Default 100.
   -p PVALUE, --pvalue PVALUE
-                        The p-value for fisher's exact test.
+                        The p-value for fisher's exact test. default is 1e-3.
+  -s SCORE, --score SCORE
+                        The minimum bitscore of blastn for searching for homologous sequences of terminal signals.
+From 30 to 100, default is
+                        32.
   -o OPDIR, --opdir OPDIR
                         The output directory.
   -n PROCESS, --process PROCESS